kagagnon/Responsive-Font/README.md

 Check out this [jsFiddle](http://jsfiddle.net/tfT9L/embedded/result/) to see it in action!

+If you ever use it in a production site, feel free to let me know the URL and I may feature your site on this page.

 ##List of all methods and options

     //Here a list of all options